adaly6/automated-decoder/README.md

 - **CSV File Not Generating**: Ensure the Flask routes are correctly set, and the memory buffer used for the CSV is properly handled.
 - **Web Page Not Displaying**: Verify Flask routing, template rendering, and server status.
 - **Application Not Starting**: Check for syntax errors, ensure all dependencies are installed, and verify the setup of the Python environment.

-## Version History
-- 1.0: Initial release with basic functionality for scraping and data processing.

 For detailed maintenance instructions and additional troubleshooting, refer to the accompanying `maintenance.txt` file included in the project directory.